 - Answer the 11 questions your nomination blogger has created for you

-- List 11 bloggers (OK..for our purposes, since we’re new at this, find just one or two bloggers you think deserve a little recognition)
+- List 11 bloggers (OK..for our purposes, since we’re new at this you can skip this part)

 11 Random Facts About Me

 - I’m originally from South Dakota, but have lived over half my life in other places.
 I’ve met more than a few people (even in the Midwest) that think there is one large area called “the Dakotas”